OrchardCMS/OrchardDoc/Documentation/Builtin-Features.markdown

 * [Managing users and roles][17]
 * [Understanding permissions][18]

-## Orchard.Rules (WebPI, off by default)
+## Orchard.Rules (deprecated) (WebPI, off by default)

 Orchard events can be picked up by rules and trigger actions.
 For example, the publication event on the comment content type can be picked-up by a user-defined rule and trigger the action of sending an e-mail to the owner of the blog.
 The Rules module provides simple admin UI to create and manage rules.
+This module is deprecated.
+We recommend users switch to Orchard.Workflows Module.

 ## Orchard.Scripting (WebPI)